Data Exchange Mappings¶

 or force-dense

-The message here is that an JSON, XML, CSV or Excel sheet tree is generated solely on the basis of multi-dimensional identifiers in the mapping, never on the basis of any of the binds-to
+The message here is that an JSON, XML, CSV/TSV, Excel sheet, Parquet file tree or database is generated solely on the basis of multi-dimensional identifiers in the mapping, and never on the basis of any of the binds-to

 Thus, for instance, to generate a JSON array containing only all element names of a set in your model, you must combine a binds-to